-Building on 12+ years of research and collaboration the Safer Births Bundle of Care program was co-developed in Tanzania.
+Building on 10+ years of research and collaboration the Safer Births Bundle of Care program was co-developed in Tanzania.
 It was awarded US$4.5 million in funding from Global Financing Facility, a division of the World Bank, to scale-up from 1 hospital to 30 hospitals.
-Due to the promising preliminary results of the program’s first phase, it was awarded a further US$8.5 million.
-This additional funding has supported the scale-up to 150+ health facilities in five regions across Tanzania, reaching thousands of healthcare providers.
+The program continued to show remarkable impact and cost-efficiency and received a further USD 8.5m in 2023 for the scale up to 150+ health facilities, now reaching thousands of healthcare providers.

 What is the Safer Births Bundle of Care program?